Bringing Up Bobby (2011 film): Production

-In summer 2010, the film was shot over 20 days in Oklahoma.
+In the summer of 2010, the film was shot over 20 days in Oklahoma.
 The film was inspired by Janssen's own perception as a European who came to live in the United States.

 Soundtrack

 The original film score was composed by Junkie XL (as Tom Holkenborg).
 In addition, the soundtrack includes a cover version of "Proud Mary", sung by lead actress Milla Jovovich in Ukrainian.
 The song plays in the background at the beginning of the film.
 The recording, which is credited to Milla Jovovich with The Modern Mothers, is based on Ike & Tina Turner's popular version of the song.
 After the recording session, Jovovich's voice was hoarse for a few days.

 The American alternative rock band The Flaming Lips recorded a version of "Amazing Grace", also in Ukrainian.
 The recording plays during the end credits.
 Lead singer Wayne Coyne does not speak the language but sang the lyrics phonetically.
 The soundtrack also contains various country, folk and jazz songs by artists such as Johnny Paycheck, Count Basie, Jack Teagarden, Cat Stevens, Jorma Kaukonen, Ray Hatcher, Roy Lanham & The Whippoorwills, and Joe Mahan.
 A soundtrack album was not released.